Alwaz/Hacktoberfest-hackedoff/README.md

 * git commit "any message"
 * git push origin your-banch-name
 * (switch to Github)
-* Go to Pull requests tab > new Pull request > create pull request
+* Go to the orignal repo (the one you forked)
+* Click on the green button (Compare and Pull request)
+* Click on Send Pull Request.

 You're done !